The Omen: Casting

 Bernhard claims Gregory Peck had been the choice to portray Ambassador Thorn from the beginning.
 Peck got involved with the project through his agent, who was friends with producer Bernhard.
 After reading the script, Peck reportedly liked the idea that it was more of a psychological thriller rather than a horror film and agreed to star in it.
 He was at first displeased with the props and effects for making the death scenes but was relieved to find how restrained and non-exploitative they were in the final film.

 Despite Bernhard's claim, there were other actors considered for the role because studios were reluctant to cast Peck as a child killer.
 Warner Bros.
 Pictures thought the role would be ideal for Oliver Reed.
-William Holden turned it down, claiming he didn't want to star in a film about the devil.
-Holden would later portray Thorn's brother, Richard, in the sequel, Damien: Omen II (1978).
+William Holden had also been approached for the role, but turned it down, claiming he did not want to star in a film about the devil.
+Holden would later portray Thorn's brother, Richard, in the sequel, Damien – Omen II (1978).
 A firm offer was made to Charlton Heston on July 19, 1975.
 He turned down the part on July 27, not wanting to spend an entire winter alone in Europe and also concerned that the film might have an exploitative feel if not handled carefully.
 Roy Scheider, Dick Van Dyke, and Charles Bronson were also considered for the role of Robert Thorn.
+Van Dyke turned down the role because of the violence and gore; he would later call the decision "stupid".

+According to separate interviews with Donner and Harvey Stephens, over 500 boys had auditioned for the role of Damien.
+The then four-year-old Stephens won the role after Donner encouraged the boys to attack him during a group audition, following which Stephens reportedly clawed at Donner's face and kicked him in the groin.
+Because Stephens had curly blonde hair, Donner had Stephens' hair straightened and dyed black, and gave him colored contacts to make him look scarier.